Westwood, New Jersey: Local government

-Westwood is governed under the Borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, the state's most common form of government.
-The governing body is comprised of a mayor directly elected by the voters and a Borough Council.
-The Mayor serves a four-year term of office, and the Borough Council is comprised of six members who serve three-year terms of office on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Westwood is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+Westwood is governed under the borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, the state's most common form of government.
+The governing body is comprised of a mayor directly elected by the voters and a borough council.
+The mayor serves a four-year term of office, and the borough council includes six members who serve three-year terms of office on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough form of government used by Westwood is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.